broadinstitute/warp/pipelines/skylab/slideseq/SlideSeq.changelog.md

 2023-06-14 (Date of Last Commit)

 * Updated the Metrics task WDL for adding a Dropseq task to Optimus; this has no impact on the Slide-seq workflow
 * Updated the FastqProcessing.wdl for ATAC.
-This update has no impact on the Optimus workflow
+This update has no impact on the SlideSeq workflow

 # 1.0.8